 Gravel Vacuuming

-The tank should be vacuumed weekly to remove debris and waste.
-The vacuum helps to keep the gravel clean and the water healthy.
+The tank should be vacuumed weekly to remove debris and waste from the substrate.
+As bottom dwellers, Sunshine Plecos are exposed to any accumulated waste on the tank floor.
+Regular gravel vacuuming prevents ammonia spikes and keeps the environment healthy.

 Substrate